Public Records – OPRA

 OPEN PUBLIC RECORDS (OPRA)

 The Municipal Clerk of the Borough of Florham Park is the custodian of all records for the municipality.
 Please send all requests for public documents to the Borough Clerk’s office.
-If you have questions regarding your request, or to determine the cost to process your request, contact the Clerk’s office via email at Dlewis@fpboro.net.
-Via Regular mail or by Fax:
+If you have questions regarding your request, contact the Clerk’s office via email at Dlewis@fpboro.net.
+Via Regular mail or by Fax.